koordinates/kart/docs/DATASETS_v2.md

 ### Background

+Kart was previously known as Sno.
 Sno 0.2 introduced Datasets V1, and Sno 0.5 introduced Datasets V2.
 Datasets V1 and V2 are storage formats for database tables where each table row is stored in a separate file.
 This means table rows can be stored using git-style version control, resulting in a storage format for a database-table which has version history.

 Datasets V2 is very similar to Datasets V1 - the main difference is that the schema of a Datasets V2 table can be changed in isolation without having to rewrite every row in the table.
 Rows that were written with a previous schema are adapted to fit the current schema when read.

 In Sno 0.4, only Datasets V1 is supported.
 In Sno 0.5, both Datasets V1 and Datasets V2 are supported, but a particular Sno repository must be entirely one or the other.
-This can be selected by specifying either `sno init --repo-version=1` or `sno init --repo-version=2`.
-If this is not specified, the default is V1 from Sno 0.2 onwards, but the default is V2 starting at Sno 0.5.
+From Sno/Kart 0.8 onwards, only Datasets V2 is supported - V1 and earlier must be upgraded first using `kart upgrade SOURCE DEST`.

 The following is a technical description of Datasets V2.

 ### Overall structure

-A V2 dataset is a folder named `.sno-dataset` that contains two folders.
+A V2 dataset is a folder named `.table-dataset` (or, alternatively, `.sno-dataset`) that contains two folders.
 These are `meta` which contains information about the database table itself - its title, description, and schema - and 'feature' which contains the table rows.
 The schema file contains the structure of the table rows, ie the names and type of each column.
-The "name" of the V2 Dataset is the path to the `.sno-dataset` folder.
+The "name" of the V2 Dataset is the path to the `.table-dataset` folder.

 For example, here is the basic folder structure of a dataset named contours/500m:

 ```
 contours/
 contours/500m/
-contours/500m/.sno-dataset/
+contours/500m/.table-dataset/
-contours/500m/.sno-dataset/meta/
+contours/500m/.table-dataset/meta/
-contours/500m/.sno-dataset/meta/title              # Title of the dataset
+contours/500m/.table-dataset/meta/title              # Title of the dataset
-contours/500m/.sno-dataset/meta/description        # Description of the dataset
+contours/500m/.table-dataset/meta/description        # Description of the dataset
-contours/500m/.sno-dataset/meta/schema.json        # Schema of the dataset
+contours/500m/.table-dataset/meta/schema.json        # Schema of the dataset
-contours/500m/.sno-dataset/meta/...                # Other dataset metadata
+contours/500m/.table-dataset/meta/...                # Other dataset metadata

-contours/500m/.sno-dataset/feature/...             # Database table rows
+contours/500m/.table-dataset/feature/...             # Database table rows
 ```

 ### Meta items